top of page

 After School: Geared towards 8-12 year olds.
 Operate Monday - Thursday from 3:30pm - 6:00pm.
 Students complete homework/studying with Tulane University students on-site (if needed), actively work with mentors, participate in physical fitness activities or athletic training and will receive a free meal daily.

-Summer Camp: Intake 20-40 youth ages 8-12 in the community with discovering a healthy lifestyle coupled with physical fitness, literacy, mental wellness, life skills, culinary lessons, entrepreneurship, different career exploration breakouts, a summer trip & more!
+Summer Camp: Intake 20-40 youth ages 8-12 years old.
+We assist youth in the community with discovering a healthy lifestyle coupled with physical fitness, literacy, mental wellness, life skills, culinary lessons, entrepreneurship, different career exploration breakouts, a summer trip & more!

 Youth Incarceration: Work with the Juvenile Justice Intervention Center (Youth Study).
-Go into the juvenile detention center 2 days per week to provide boxing, cardio fitness, physical activities, nutrition education and mentoring.
+Go into the Juvenile Justice Intervention Center 2 days per week to provide boxing, cardio fitness, physical activities, nutrition education and mentoring.
 The mentoring approach focuses on restoration, advocacy and future planning.

 Family to Prison Pipeline: Provides relationship restoration support, propose bills that will positively effect those incarcerated and their loved ones, advocate for youth and parents that need support navigating the legal system, etc.